Make Wrong What Once Went Right

 - Also, in one episode, The Devil himself manifests and admits this trope to Sam (though it ended up being just a dream).

-- Tru Calling: Jack Harper, Tru Davies's Evil Counterpart - or Tru herself.
-It's complicated.
-Tru goes back in time 24 hours to save someone who died in the "original" reality, Jack tries to make sure reality doesn't change.
+- In Tru Calling, Jack Harper, Tru Davies' Evil Counterpart has this ability.
+Tru goes back in time 24 hours to save someone who died in the "original" reality, while Jack tries to make sure reality doesn't change.
 Which one is "good" and which is "evil" can be argued.

 - The Meddling Monk from Doctor Who wanted to mess with history just to see what would happen.
 He planned to wipe out the Viking fleet with atomic bazookas, thereby leaving King Harold and his troops fresh when they fought the Norman invasion in 1066.